IRS Audit Lawyers in Virginia

 - The right to appeal, both within the IRS and before the courts

 You generally have appeal rights within 30 days of receiving an IRS adjustment to your return.
 It is highly advised that you contact an attorney as soon as you receive your letter because those thirty days can go by quickly.
 It is important to note that your appeal must be filed in thirty days, not one month, and that an appeal that is one day late is not timely and will not be accepted.
-Contact a Vienna IRS Tax Litigation Lawyer to learn more about your appeal rights and whether you should appeal within the IRS first or skip straight to Tax Court.
+Contact an experienced Virginia tax lawyer to learn more about your appeal rights and whether you should appeal within the IRS first or skip straight to Tax Court.